obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 value 1, value 2, …. value N
 ```

 The binary protocol implements pipelining in a different way.
-It has “quiet” variants of these [commands](https://github.com/memc-rs/memc-rs/blob/master/memcrs/src/protocol/binary/network.rs#L54). getquiet, setquiet, addquiet, incrementquiet etc.
+It has “quiet” variants of these [commands](https://github.com/memc-rs/memc-rs/blob/master/memcrs/src/protocol/binary/network.rs#L54).
+GetQuiet, SetQuiet, AddQuiet, IncrementQuiet etc.

 The “quiet” variants tell the server to not respond.
 These responses are queued internally and are returned when the client sends a non-quiet command or a no-op.
 This returns all the queued keys.
 Eg: